MingweiFu/The-dimension-enlarged-Newton-scheme/README.md

 # Dimension-enlarged Newton scheme

-This is the repository for the source codes of the paper
+This is the repository for the source codes of these papers

 > [Numerical Construction of Quasi-Periodic Solutions Beyond Symplectic Integrators](https://arxiv.org/abs/2602.16275), Mingwei Fu and Bin Shi.
 > [Numerical Construction of Elliptic Lower-Dimensional Quasi-Periodic Solutions with a Priori Bound](https://arxiv.org/abs/2605.01864), Mingwei Fu and Bin Shi.